timschreiber/timschreiber.github.com/_posts/2018-04-27-stackoverflow-finally-admits-it-has-an-asshole-problem.md

 Over the years, StackOverflow has made some half-assed attempts at making their community kinder and more inclusive:

 > Initiatives like the Summer of Love, the closing overhaul, revising the "Be Nice" Policy, and our coaching experiment all came from our desire to build a place where everyone feels welcome.
 But we never felt comfortable acknowledging that we had a serious problem, and we under-resourced it.
-Badly. &hellip; Inclusion efforts (and other public Q&amp;A work) have consistently been 'fairly important, like… roughly #3 on our list of priorities?'
+Badly. &hellip; Inclusion efforts (and other public Q&amp;A work) have consistently been "fairly important, like… roughly #3 on our list of priorities?"
 Which meant they got allocated roughly zero resources.

 But now they say all of that is changing.
 They're prioritizing the issue and staffing it with talent from across the company.
 They're paying more attention to the community, conducting user research, and revisiting old policies.
 Some of the specific areas on which they plan to focus first include: